 By Carolyn Twesten, Weaver Street Market Produce Merchandiser

 We’re already a few weeks into January, and I hope that your New Year’s healthy eating resolution hasn’t slipped by the wayside.
 If you’ve hit a rough patch here and there, don’t panic—just get back on the horse and try again.
-Luckily January is a great month for one of the world’s finest health foods: citrus!
+Luckily January through February is a great time for one of the world’s finest health foods: citrus!

 Citrus is one of the many health foods that blasts apart the misrepresentation of health foods as bland and tasteless.
 In fact, citrus fruits can be just the thing to add a little zip to your meals while keeping them healthful.

 One of my favorite things about citrus, and produce in general, is the progression of varieties throughout the season.
 Here are a few of my January citrus favorites (new and old) to look for:

 Grapefruit is a citrus fruit you can get year round, but the best of them all is only available from December through March, the Texas Rio Star.
 This is the only time of year I will eat grapefruit!
 This variety is sweet for a grapefruit—but it’s still a grapefruit, remember!
 They are famous for their large size, sweet flavor, and deep red flesh.
 Try them broiled for a special dessert or breakfast!